 There are cases where parents and students choose to self-identify but do not want any additional supports.
-Due to funding regulations, we need to provide regular contact with all students who have self-identified but the type of support can vary.
-The goal of our department is to work with parents and students to determine the type and amount of support and/or contact that is most comfortable and useful for each student.
+Due to funding regulations, we need to provide regular contact with all students who self-identify.
+Our goal is to honor and empower indigenous perspectives for all community learners through advocacy and support.
+Our department will work collaboratively with parents, students and staff to address the unique needs of each child.
 Other supports could include monitoring attendance and school progress, advising you of special events or simply just checking in with your child.